ModeEric/ModeEric.github.io/index.md

 title: "Eric Modesitt"
 ---

-Hi, I’m Eric Modesitt, a tech enthusiast, aspiring researcher, and developer.
+Hi, I'm Eric Modesitt, a tech enthusiast, aspiring researcher, and developer.
 Welcome to my personal site, where I share my projects, thoughts on technology, and updates on my journey toward a PhD.
-My interests lie in AI/NLP at the moment, and I’m passionate about solving real-world problems through code and research.
+My interests lie in AI/NLP at the moment, and I'm passionate about solving real-world problems through code and research.

 ## About Me
-I’m currently completing my Master's in Computer Science at UIUC.
+I'm currently completing my Master's in Computer Science at UIUC.
 My previous reserach work focuses on efficient domain-specific dataset collection and model training.
 This site serves as a portfolio of my projects and a blog where I document insights from my experiences.

 ## Featured Projects
 - **ORBIT: Cost-Effective Dataset Curation for Large Language Model Domain Adaptation with an Astronomy Case Study**